 How long does it take to build a house?

-Take a look at our rough guide for typical timeframes to build a house, listed by construction method.
+This rough guide gives typical timeframes to build a house, listed by construction method

 Considering building your own home, but not sure how long it could take?
-Here’s our approximate framework to use as a rough guide.
+Here’s an approximate framework to use as a rough guide.

 Building your own home can seem like a daunting prospect – the time and energy that will go into such an endeavour is not for the faint of heart, but with the potential of yielding life-changing results.